sarikalakhani/BSE_Template_Portfolio/index.md

 }
 ```
   k.
 Run the code.
 Make sure to save it as well.
-Use this video to check if your board looks and works the same: https://youtu.be/-ZwjPb01SVY \
+Use this video to check if your board looks and works the same: https://youtu.be/-ZwjPb01SVY<br/>
+3. add steps for second milestone
+4. add steps for final milestone

 # Reflection
 - growth